NBA Rumors: Trade Buzz on Kawhi Leonard to Lakers, DeAndre Jordan to Mavs, More

 Furthermore, in a league that's become more perimeter-oriented thanks to the Warriors' success, it'd be a risk to deal from that area of strength.
 The focus this offseason should be finding another wing asset to pair with that duo to take some of the offensive pressure off their shoulders.

-But, if DeRozan and Lowry are available, the Raptors figure to field a lot of calls, especially once the initial wave of free agency is over.
+But if DeRozan and Lowry are available, the Raptors figure to field a lot of calls, especially once the initial wave of free agency is over.